 Due to the complexity of UK tax legislation, the UK Group and the UK tax authorities may occasionally have differing opinions on the treatment of certain tax items.
 Where this is the case, the UK Group works with the UK tax authorities to reach resolution as promptly as possible.

-The UK Group’s risk management (which includes tax risks) is overseen by the Board, supported by the Group Audit Committee, to which the Internal Audit functions report.
+The UK Group’s risk management (which includes tax risks) is overseen by the Board, supported by the UK Group’s Audit Committee, to which the Internal Audit functions report.

 The UK Group maintains an up-to-date register of tax risks.
 All material tax risks are discussed with the Internal Audit function to ensure adequate controls and processes are in place to monitor and report against such risks.